umbraco/UmbracoCMSDocs/Articles/Section-Trees/sections.md

 When your new custom section appears, you'll notice only the section 'Alias' is displayed inside square brackets.
 This is because Umbraco caters for Multiple Languages in the backoffice, and is looking for a translation file for the current backoffice culture, containing a translation key for your custom section alias.

 Create a /lang folder in the folder where you are creating the implementation for your custom section.
-If not create one in the App_Plugins folder eg. */App_Plugins/MyFavouriteThings/lang/*.
+If you do not have one already, create a `/lang` folder within the folder where you are creating the implementation for your custom section, eg. `/App_Plugins/MyFavouriteThings/lang/`.

 It is worth knowing that the `/lang` folder does not have to be directly in the MyFavouriteThings folder, it can be nested deeper if you need it to be.
 The only requirement is that the folder is called lang.
 E.g. *~/App_Plugins/MyFavouriteThings/Some/Another/Lang/*.